-Welcome to my October-November 2017 Principal WEB Message
+Welcome to my January-February 2018 Principal WEB Message

 To continue addressing the whole child, we are slowly introducing our Social Emotional Learning called The Leader in Me.
-We also incorporate a system called Positive Behavior Intervention.
-Both our The Leader in Me and Positive Behavior Intervention includes our Seven Habits of Healthy Kids.
+We also incorporate a system framework called Positive Behavior Intervention.
+Both our The Leader in Me and Positive Behavior Intervention (PBIS) includes our Seven Habits of Healthy Kids.
 The Seven Habits of Healthy Kids make it possible for us to grow social-emotional skills, attitudes and leadership dispositions.
 We are training as a school on February 2, our Complex Waiver Day (No School).

 We will continue to grow our students voice and leadership through our Student Council and our Anchored4Life Team Leaders.
 We look forward to their participation in our school design and developing a successful school system.